 COMMON VULNERABILITIES DISCUSSION

+In each of the three forms of concurrency discussed above, there is a risk that some concurrent part of the program will incur an exception, which may or may not result in notification of the main body of the program.
+See 6.62 Concurrency -- Premature termination [CGS] for issues associated with such vulnerabilities.

 The threat of deadlocks by mutual dependence among futures is analogous to deadlocks of threads and processes.
 For example:

 from concurrent.futures import ThreadPoolExecutor import time def foo_a(): time.sleep(1) print(b.result()) return 1 def foo_b(): print(a.result()) return 2 executor = ThreadPoolExecutor(max_workers=2) a = executor.submit(foo_a) # waits indefinitely on b b = executor.submit(foo_b) # waits indefinitely on a